DynamoDS/RefineryPrimer/02-deeper-dive/02-02_optioneering.md

 In the AEC industry instead of ingredients you have variables and instead of cocktail drinks you have design options but the concept remains the same.

 <img src="../assets/deeper/optioneering2.png" style="width:200px;"/>

-> Icons on Optioneering graph: Icons made by Smashicons from www.flaticon.com